onyx-platform/onyx/doc/user-guide/apis.md

 ##### `submit-job`

 Submits a job to Onyx to be scheduled for execution.
 Takes a map with keys `:catalog`, `:workflow`, and `:task-scheduler`.
+Returns a map of `:job-id` and `:task-ids`, which map to a UUID and vector of maps respectively.

 ##### `await-job-completion`